The Plunging Morale of America’s Service Members

 In the long term, the strength and legitimacy of the military will be a function of the perceived strength and legitimacy of the project it is supposed to represent.
 The clarity of purpose so central to bonding men in combat cannot emerge purely from the military itself.
 And in our current climate, after a decade and a half of multiple wars on multiple continents, the hope for such clarity is rotting away.

-When I left the Corps, I was firm believer in the mission, and I had cause to be.
+When I left the Corps, I was a firm believer in the mission, and I had cause to be.
 I had driven down Route Fran, past where Lonny Wells had died, past where many other marines had died, or lost limbs, or had their face burned beyond recognition.
 Roadside bombs, sniper attacks, ambushes—Fran had been a regular site of death and violence.
 But my time on Fran didn’t require much courage.
 I was there after Operation Alljah, which had cleared most of Fallujah’s insurgents and set up joint security stations with the cooperation of the local tribes.
 As we were driving past piles of rubble, buildings riddled with bullet holes, and young Iraqi children riding bikes, we saw something we didn’t expect.
 “Holy shit,” one marine said.
 “Is that … is that a bridal shop?”

 And there it was, a newly opened bridal store, sitting on the edge of Fran.
 We couldn’t believe it.
 “A bridal shop on Fran,” another marine said, sighing.
 “Jesus.”